 You can use the steps above to start identifying and fighting back against YOUR food police.

 But perhaps you need some more guidance as you begin working on Intuitive Eating.
 Maybe you’ve started reading about Intuitive Eating, but you feel anxious about quitting diet culture and starting this journey all alone.

 That’s where I come in!
 I help women just like you every day as they learn to tune in to their bodies and eat food that is physically and emotionally satisfying.

 Are you curious about what it’s like to work with a professional on Intuitive Eating?
 I offer a complimentary discovery phone call to those who are interested in exploring working with me.
 Click here to schedule your call!

 We can discuss the areas where you are struggling, your goals for the future, and outline a plan to get you on your way towards finding joy and peace with food and your body.
 Isn’t that worth working for?

 Stay tuned to the blog as I continue to explore Intuitive Eating.
-Next time I’ll be talking about Principle 5: Feel Your Fullness.
+Next time I’ll be talking about Principle 5: Learning To Feel Your Fullness.